Table of contents

 The life expectancy of AD is estimated to range between 3 to 11 years.
-The chance of death is reduced if you are your medications every day and take the necessary steps to keep your stress level under control in case of emergency.
+The chance of death is reduced if the patient takes their medications every day and takes the necessary steps to keep their stress level under control in case of emergency.

 Yes, it can.
-The symptoms of Addisonian crisis comprises of some mental changes such as confusion, fear, anxiety, depression, delirium, hallucinations, encephalopathy, etc, and if the crisis is not treated, it worsens.
-In the case of a panic attack, where the stress level comes up high and a corticosteroid is not available to be injected.
-The brain goes into shock, then into a coma, which can lead to cerebral palsy, if the patient can survive death.
+The symptoms of Addisonian crisis comprise some mental changes such as confusion, fear, anxiety, depression, delirium, hallucinations, encephalopathy, etc., and if the crisis is not treated, it worsens in the case of a panic attack, where the stress level comes up high and a corticosteroid is not available to be injected.
+The brain goes into shock, then into a coma, which can lead to cerebral palsy if the patient can survive death.

 People who are at risk of having Addison’s disease are:

 1) People who are diagnosed with cancer

 2) People who are taking blood thinners (anticoagulants)